aadinair18/Credit-card-approval-prediction-classification/README.md

 ├── requirements.txt                <- list of all the dependencies with their versions(used for Streamlit ).

 ```
+# Inference:
+ Based on the findings of this project, we can draw the inference that - People with the highest income, and who have at least one partner, are more likely to be approved for a credit card.
 <!-- ## Contribution

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change or contribute.